 The FSCC Continuing Education initiative consists of many short, non-credit courses organized to bring together people with common interests and needs in particular learning areas.
 These programs are designed to present concentrated learning activities dealing with specific skills or concepts.
 The individual finds that continuing education becomes an efficient and enjoyable means toward lifelong learning.
-Area residents who are interested in sharing their special/interests may work with the college to provide classes that share their talents with the community.
+Area residents who are interested in sharing their special/ interests may work with the college to provide classes that share their talents with the community.
 Email us for more information at pr@fortscott.edu.

-Community Children's Fair
+FSCC Community Children's Fair

-Each spring and fall, FSCC hosts a special day for local children on the Fort Scott campus.
-The event features a variety of activities for children of all ages, including a bounce house, carnival games, minute-to-win-it games, science experiments, and more.
-Approximately 40 campuswide volunteers help with the events and activities.
+Twice a year, in the spring and fall, FSCC welcomes local children and their families to the Fort Scott campus for a fun-filled day.
+The fair offers a variety of activities for children of all ages, including a bounce house, carnival games, science experiments, and more.